demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurity/README.md

 Use the SaaS Security integration to protect against cloud‑based threats by scanning and analyzing all your assets and applying Security policy to identify exposures, external collaborators, risky user behavior, and sensitive documents and identifying the potential risks associated with each asset.
-This integration was integrated and tested with version 1.0 of SaasSecurity
+This integration was integrated and tested with version xx of SaasSecurity

-## Required Scopes
-- Log access — Access log files.
-- Incident management — Retrieve and change incident status.
-- Quarantine management — Quarantine assets and restore quarantined assets.

 ## Configure SaasSecurity on Cortex XSOAR